National Biosecurity Capability Network

 - operations management

 - team management

-- assessing crops, livestock, and other flora and fauna
+- assessment of crops, livestock, and other flora and fauna

 - veterinary work